 In a Samsung versus Samsung showdown, we only know one thing for certain — Samsung will come out on top.
-Its two latest pairs of truly wireless earbuds may share a name, but they couldn’t be further apart.
+These two pairs of truly wireless earbuds may share a name, but they couldn’t be further apart otherwise.
 Let’s pit the Samsung Galaxy Buds Live vs the Samsung Galaxy Buds Plus to see which headset emerges victorious.

 Designs that are far apart on the family tree

 If someone put these two pairs of earbuds in your hand, you’d think they were from completely different worlds.
 The Galaxy Buds Plus looks like a familiar pair of comfortable wireless earbuds — and they are.
 They rock a glossy finish with rubber ear tips and wings that keep them locked comfortably in your ears.

 On the other hand, the Galaxy Buds Live look like they belong in chili or a stew.
 There’s no way around the fact that they look just like beans, especially in the bronze finish.
 The Buds Live skip rubber ear tips, too — instead snuggling in place held only by your ear canal and a small wing tip that presses into your outer ear.
 On the outside, the Galaxy Buds Live are shiny like the Buds Plus, but the inside has a matte texture instead.

 The Galaxy Buds Live are comfortable for unsealed earbuds, but the Galaxy Buds Plus are more stable and fit a wider variety of ear shapes.

 Both pairs of true wireless earbuds feature onboard touch controls that may be remapped in the Galaxy Buds and Galaxy Wearable apps, available on iOS and Android, respectively.
 The touch panels are clearly defined on the Galaxy Buds Plus, but only the upper half of the Galaxy Buds Live are touch-sensitive.